honglin-c/chordal-spectral-coarsening/README.md

 * main_qslim_anisotropic.m: demo for optimizing anisotropic Laplacian starting from the coarsened Laplacian of [Garland & Heckbert 1997]

 This program has been tested on MATLAB R2019b and R2020a.
+If you have any questions, please contact Honglin Chen (chl9797@cs.toronto.edu).

 ## Bibtex